nsacyber/BAM/README.md

 Goal:
-    Develop a tool that can (either on a schedule or manually) scan Windows updates, store information about those updates and obtain symbols for updated files.
+    Develop a tool that can (either on a schedule or manually) scan Windows updates, store information about those updates, obtain symbols for updated files, and review said information

 Requirements:
 * must have the least amount of dependiciaes (portability)